julienvantyghem/integration-test-github/README.md

 # integration-test-github
-This is a descriptive document
+This is a descriptive document, mostly for testing purposes, so don't expect to see anything of interest in here.